 What will it cost?
 This will depend on the treatment plan we develop.
 Some treatments like teeth whitening are relatively inexpensive, while procedures like dental implants or orthodontics are major investments.
 You should also consider the costs to your time — some treatments require only a single visit, while others may take months or even years to complete.
 Depending on your financial means and comfort level, cost will need to be factored into the final plan, as well as your expectations.

 If you would like more information on cosmetic dentistry, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Cosmetic Dentistry: A Time for a Change.”

 Even your little one needs to maintain regular visits with their Prior Lake, MN, dentist.

 Keeping your child’s smile healthy should be a top priority.
 Luckily, it isn’t difficult with the proper oral habits in place!
-With this in mind, you may be wondering when should your children start visiting Dr. Michael Babcock, Dr. Tom Morgan, and Dr. Jolyn Jaberi, our Prior Lake, MN, family dentists?
+With this in mind, you may be wondering when should your children start visiting Dr. Michael Babcock and Dr. Tom Morgan, our Prior Lake, MN, family dentists?
 How often do they need to come in and what can you do to keep their teeth healthy between visits?
 Simply read below for the answers to the top questions about your child’s oral health.

 When should my child start seeing the dentist?